xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/hlapi_guide.rst

 API Notation and Namings
 --------------------------------

-:term:`HL-API` aims to be semantic in function naming to avoid expectation conflict, as well as avoiding methods that can return values of different types.
+HL-API aims to be semantic in function naming to avoid expectation conflict, as well as avoiding methods that can return values of different types.
 The key rule is: **one method, one action**.
 The following notations are used throughout this chapter.

 :``<resource>``: